P2KRobotics/TeamNumeric/README.md

 - Sonar sensors to aviod hiting the wall and for precise angles with help of the walls and distane reading.

 ## Camera and Image Processing
-ToDo: Image processing algorithm for detecting color
-         - Image resolution
-         -
-ToDO: Take screenshot of fischer technik software and paster it -> image processing module.
-Explain how you are using this software to get threshold values

 ## Sonar sensor
 ToDo: How sonar sensor works